ryanbrate/inverted_index/README.md

 For each config in [inverted_index_configs.json](inverted_index_configs.json), create an inverted index of the form:
 ```
 {
-    token: [
-        # instance details
+    token::str{
+        collection_path::str:[
-        (collection path::str, document index in collection::int, sentence index in doc::int),
+            (document index::int, sentence index in doc::int),  # instance
             ...
-    ],
+        ],  # all instances the token appears in the collection
         ...
+    },
+    ...
 }
 ```

-from a set of tokenised collection, each collection (.json) of the form:
+from a dir of tokenised collections (i.e., from the tokenize module), each collection (.json) of the form:

 ```
     [
-        # document
         [
-            label,
-            list of tokenised sentences as lists
-        ],
+            document label::str,
+            [
+                [], # sentence as a list of tokens
                 ...
+            ]  # list of sentences
+        ], # document in the collection
+        ...
-    ]
+    ]  # collection

-    Returning:
 ```

 ## Run
 ```
 python3 inverted_index.py
 ```

+## config notes:

+* All instances of config.json in config["input_dir"] are ignored
+* where "tokens_of_interest" in config is non-blank, only those words are collected in the index.